jstetich/access_biomonitoring/Derived_Data/DATA_NOTES.md

 In our experience, the latitude and longitude here matches the latitude and longitude in the <coordinates> tag.
-Similarly, the Station Number in the HTML matches the <name> tag in teh Placemark.
+Similarly, the Station Number in the HTML matches the <name> tag in the Placemark.

 The Second Table follows a line of bolded text containing "Sample(s):".
 It contains one or more rows providing summary data on samples taken a this